 Power cycle your device

 - Turn off your streaming device completely.
-If you’re using a smart TV, make sure to turn it off as well.
+If you’re using a smart TV, turn that off as well.

 - Unplug the device from the power source.

 - Wait for about 1 minute.
-This step ensures that all the power is drained and the device’s temporary memory is cleared.
+This step makes sure all the power is drained and the device’s temporary memory is cleared.

 - Plug the device back in and turn it on.

-- Navigate to the “Settings” or “System” menu on your device.
+- Go to the “Settings” or “System” menu on your device.

 - Look for an option that says “System Update,” “Software Update,” or something similar.

-- If an update is available, follow the prompts to download and install the latest firmware version.
+- If there’s an update, follow the prompts to download and install the latest software version.

 Update Netflix app